ralphcomplido/accounting-app/docs/getting-started/application-configuration.md

 See the options for configuring the [JSON Web Tokens](./configuring-jwt) used for site authentication.

-## Seeding Administrators
+## Seeding Administrators and other users

-See the options for [seeding Administrator accounts](./seeding-administrators).
+See the options for [seeding user accounts](./seeding-users).